How often and when to send marketing emails

 Our tip: strive for efficiencies where possible.
 Dedicate time to produce and gather a big batch of visual elements.
 Quick access to a stock of photos and image elements will help you stay on top of your production process.

 Along with visuals, what about content ideas in general?
 Think about how you can tie your products into seasonal and holiday happenings.
-Our 2022 Email Marketing Planning Guide is a great start.
+Our 2023 Email Marketing Planning Guide is a great start.

 4. Cost

 But there may be other costs attached to your email marketing program.
 Do you pay an agency or freelance graphic designer to create your emails?
-Are you shelling out money for an app that supports your message?
+Are you shelling out money for an app that supports your email marketing message?

 If you use an email service provider other than Seguno, your plan’s pricing structure might fluctuate based on the number of emails sent, too.